At a Glance

 Women and men from four-year colleges are invited to apply.
 See track descriptions for requirements.

-Smith student applications for full-year or fall semester are due by February 1.
-Guest student applications will be accepted until March 15 on a space-available, rolling basis; applying by the February 1 deadline is encouraged.
+Smith student applications for full-year or fall semester are due on the first Monday in February (2/01/16).
+Guest student applications will be accepted until the second Monday in March (3/14/16) on a space-available, rolling basis; applying by the February deadline is encouraged.

-All applications (Smith and guest) for spring semester will be accepted on a space-available, rolling basis until May 1; applying by the February deadline is encouraged.
+All applications (Smith and guest) for spring semester will be accepted on a space-available, rolling basis until the first Monday in May (5/02/16); applying by the February deadline is encouraged.

-$27,525 per semester includes orientation, tuition, academic advising and course selection assistance, room, board and a lunch stipend, health insurance, medical emergency coverage, excursions and cultural activities.
+$31,815 per semester includes orientation, tuition, academic advising and course selection assistance, housing in a student residence, a daily stipend for meals, health insurance, medical emergency coverage, excursions and cultural activities.
 Students should consult their home institutions regarding financial aid assistance.